danagoro1212/compare-extension/README.md

-# Facebook Posts Comparison Extension
+# Appartments / Suppliers Comparison Extension

 A Chrome extension that adds "Add to Compare" buttons to Facebook posts, enabling users to save important details from posts (such as description, author name, links, phone, address, price, and more) and manage a list of items for comparison.